berkorbay/wind-tutorial/README.md

 # Introduction

 Purpose of this repository is to provide very simple introductory tutorials for energy analytics novices.
+Each tutorial has the same process.
+Main objective of this exercise is to provide a quick introduction to basic machine learning models in Python.
+Students can pick up from where the tutorial ends and improve model performance by simply changing the hyperparameters.

-+ Data is preprocessed and cleaned
++ Data is preprocessed and cleaned (see [preprocessing](https://github.com/berkorbay/wind-tutorial/blob/main/preprocessing_cnr.ipynb) notebook)
 + Only scikit-learn models are used.
 + Focused on regression models.
 Data is actually for forecasting, but we currently do not apply time series models.
 + State-of-the-Art (SotA) approaches are avoided.
 This is not an ML-Ops repository.
 Each notebook is an almost-copy of the other, except the model object.
 See vchapparo's repository in the resources for a sophisticated example.